 Count Karl Khuen of Mikulov hired Mucha to paint murals in his Hrušovany Emmahof Castle.
 The Count was so impressed with the outcome, he sponsored Mucha’s training at the Munich Academy of Fine Arts.

-“Mucha moved to Paris in 1887 where he continued his formal art studies.
-While studying he also produced magazine and advertising illustrations.
+In 1887, Mucha moved to Paris where he continued his formal art studies.
+While studying, he produced popular magazine and advertising illustrations.

-About Christmas 1894, Mucha visited a print shop and he discovered the need for an advertising poster for a play featuring Sarah Bernhardt – the most famous actress in Paris.
-He created a lithographed poster for the play.
+“About Christmas 1894, Mucha visited a print shop where he discovered the need for an advertising poster for a play featuring Sarah Bernhardt – the most famous actress in Paris.
+He created a lithographed poster for the play.”

-In January 1895, his poster for Gismonda by French dramatist Victorien Sardou attracted much attention in Paris.
-Sarah Bernhardt was so satisfied with the success of the poster that she began a six-year contract with Mucha.”
+“In January 1895, his poster for Gismonda by French dramatist Victorien Sardou attracted much attention in Paris.
+Bernhardt was so satisfied with the success of the poster, that she began a six-year contract with Mucha.”

 Mucha’s work continues to experience periodic revivals of interest for illustrators and artists.
 His work saw a strong revival during the 1960s.
-It’s particularly evident in the psychedelic posters and record album covers of Hapshash and the Coloured Coat – the British artists Michael English, Nigel Waymouth, and Bob Masse.
+It’s evident in the psychedelic posters and record album covers of Hapshash and the Coloured Coat – British artists Michael English, Nigel Waymouth, and Bob Masse.